-In our deeply divided country, this month will go down in history.
+In our deeply divided country, this month may go down in history.
 Regardless of who you stand behind, I sincerely hope and pray that you can lift up the good in our nation as a whole and, most importantly, within each other.
 This is not a space for politics or hate, but a place for compassion… and cookies.
 Cookies are what we can all agree on!

 Here is the #1 question I am asked during the holiday season: what is the best way to ship cookies?
 Without breaking?
 And remaining fresh?
 First of all, there you are demonstrating compassion.
 I love it.
 There’s no better way to spread love than with homemade food.
 Plus, who doesn’t want to receive a box of goodies on their doorstep?
 After a couple years of trial and error (and broken cookies), I’ve found that there’s actually a very simple way to successfully ship cookies to loved ones.
 The cookies won’t bounce around or break and will arrive as fresh as can be.